anmolagarwal999/Submission-NeurIPS-Large-Language-Model-Efficiency-Challenge-2023/README.md

 We also use an ensemble of models.
 For each query, we classify into which sort of task does it belong to (fact-based knowledge based task OR reasoning based-task) using Regex.

-For any queries, please contact at either of the following emails: t-agarwalan@microsoft.com, anmolagarwal4453@gmail.com, ariy@microsoft.com
+For any queries, please contact at either of the following emails: t-agarwalan@microsoft.com, anmolagarwal4453@gmail.com, ariy@microsoft.com or feel free to open an issue.
+We operate from the +5:30 GMT timezone and hence, it might take us a day to respond.

+The dataset our winning submission uses is: https://huggingface.co/datasets/ajdesh2000/pegasus_combined_general_train_dataset